dsancheznet/hypr-dots/README.md

 The following commands have to be executed from whithin the git directory itself.

-### Preparing the system
+### Preparing the system, 1^^st^^ step

 To prepare the system, you may run

-`./install --prepare` or `./install -p`
+`./install.sh --prepare` or `./install.sh -p`

-This step is optional and is only interesting if you hace a vanilla Tumbleweed system.
+This step is optional and is only interesting if you have a vanilla Tumbleweed system.
 In that case, all neccessary packes are being taken care of so you will be able to launch hyprland after installing the dot-files ( see below ).

-### Recovering files
+### Recovering files 2^^nd^^ step

 To sync files back from the repo

-`./install --install` or `./install -i`
+`./install.sh --install` or `./install.sh -i`

 ### Saving config

-To push files to the repo
+To push files to the repo.
+This is only to make my jop easier... :smile:

 `./install.sh --sync` or `./install.sh -s`